dotnize/nize.ph/src/content/notes/2025/better-tools.md

 description: "Thoughts on the AI hype and embracing innovation."
 ---

 For years, I’ve been comfortable with the traditional developer grind: Googling errors, digging through Stack Overflow, reading docs, trying, failing, and trying again.
-That process shaped how I learned to build.
+That process shaped how many of us learned to build.

 When AI tools and “vibe coding” started trending, I remained skeptical.
 There was a trend of people using AI to blindly generate features, often leading to buggy, [insecure products](https://www.reddit.com/r/LocalLLaMA/comments/1jdpt2t/when_vibe_coding_no_longer_vibes_back/).
 I do use it to some extent, as an autocomplete on steroids or a quicker search engine, but I never trusted it to build entire features or products.